 CDC and CDPHE are actively monitoring the impact that variants of the COVID-19 virus may have on communities and individuals.
 The state is closely evaluating variants that may cause more severe disease, could be more contagious, or may have a greater potential to infect those who are vaccinated or who have recently been infected with COVID-19.

 All variants of COVID-19 spread through exhaled viral particles generated by sick people, and the same protective measures that have helped keep students safe in schools throughout the past year will continue to be effective.
 These key strategies also help protect students and staff from other diseases, such as influenza and RSV, and include:

-- Getting a vaccine as soon as possible.
+- Getting a vaccine and recommended third dose as soon as possible.